What is DNS-over-HTTPS?

 New technology always bring unknown factors.
 Over the past year, leading web browsers began implementing a new internet protocol called DNS-over-HTTPS (DoH).
 DoH is a method for performing Domain Name System (DNS) resolution, using the HTTPS Protocol.

 This represents a significant change in how browser vendors envision the future of DNS.
+Traditionally, DNS lookups have always taken place by the Operating System of the device.
+By using HTTPS, browser vendors are shifting this responsibility onto themselves.

 1. How Does DNS Operate Today?